 Principles of display drafting and rendering, including drafting of floor plans and elevations, are presented.
 Introduces perspective drawing as a means of expressing design concepts.

 DE 124 - Design and Rendering II

 Students are introduced to conceptual design development, incorporating visual adaptation in oneand two-point perspective drawing for retail, trade show, and exhibition presentations.
-Prerequisite(s): DE 123.

 DE 125 - CAD for Visual Presentation